-Featured articles in the Spring 2013 issue include:
+Featured articles in the SPRING 2016 issue include:

 Advertising space is also available and advertising rates are quite reasonable (see below).

-Images for the Journal should be sent at a minimum size of 175mm across the width at 300 dpi, meaning not fewer than 2000 pixels across and preferably 2067 pixels or more.
-We can always make images smaller but we cannot make them larger.
+Images for the Journal should if possible be provided with at least 20 cm across their width at 300 dpi, meaning 2362 pixels across or more.
+We can always make images smaller but if we over enlarge, images can appear blurry or pixelated.
 If in doubt please contact the Editor.

 Our designer is Cath French.
 The Advertisement Manager is Jenny Harvey who has wide experience of marketing and is a past Chairman of IMCoS.